valterekholm/ImageAutoPadderForRatio/README.md

 A Java desktop app that adds padding to images to cut their ratio inside a chosen ratio.

 This program is made with Swing.
 It has a purpose of making pictures more square-like.
+Made with Eclipse - which offers easy way to export as a single runnable jar file.
 It offers a GUI, where users can set a ratio (x:y), choose if images should be overwritten, or new images be made, and...

 if the given ratio should be applied in one or two axis.